DataFire/Integrations/integrations/generated/google_dataflow/README.md

 * ShellTask `object`: A task which consists of a shell command for the worker to execute.
   * command `string`: The shell command to run.
   * exitCode `integer`: Exit code for the task.

-### SideInputId
-* SideInputId `object`: Uniquely identifies a side input.
-  * declaringStepName `string`: The step that receives and usually consumes this side input.
-  * inputIndex `integer`: The index of the side input, from the list of non_parallel_inputs.

 ### SideInputInfo
 * SideInputInfo `object`: Information about a side input of a DoFn or an input of a SeqDoFn.